 on my old laptop takes about four times the amount of time it takes to compile

-a plain header file like cmath
+a plain header file like cmath.
+The header file iostream is even

 harder to process, requiring almost 15 times the amount of time it takes to

-.
+process cmath.
 Clearly, processing templates is serious business for the

 compiler.
 On the other hand this drawback shouldn't be taken too seriously.